Stryxin/dnd5edark-foundryvtt/README.md

 # D&D5E Dark Mode - Foundry VTT

-- A dark sheet style for the default D&D5E character and NPC sheets.
+- A dark sheet style for the default D&D5E Character and NPC sheets and also for [BetterNPCSheets5e](https://github.com/syl3r86/BetterNPCSheet5e)

-Tested on Foundry v0.4.6.
+Tested on Foundry v0.4.6

-This module overwrites the styling (CSS) of the official 5e sheet that comes with dnd5e system for foundry.
+This module overwrites the styling (CSS) of the official 5e sheet that comes with dnd5e system for foundry and also BetterNPCSheets5e
 * All the same functionality, just different color scheme.

+You can select the Dark sheet per Actor.

 ## Changelog:
 ________________